Colonia Dignidad: Allegations against the colony

-To the outside world, the colony portrayed itself as a prime example of German efficiency, cleanliness and communal work.
+To the outside world, the colony portrayed itself as an example of German efficiency, cleanliness and communal work.
 The profitable agricultural production and an attached charity hospital helped preserve this image for a long time.
-The colony had its own press operations which recorded and broadcast videos showing their happy residents amid celebrations and commemorations: men dedicated to farm work, women and girls embroidering or preparing butter.
+The colony had its own press operations, which recorded and broadcast videos showing their happy residents amid celebrations, men doing farm work, and women and girls embroidering and preparing butter.
+In 1981, a Chilean film crew was invited by Schäfer to record what life at the colony was supposedly like for a newsreel, which included footage of happy working citizens and musical performances.
 Diplomats at the German embassy ignored reports of the violence and crime and praised it as a “model colony”.

 However, Schäfer's propaganda efforts were again and again overshadowed by allegations of people escaping from the colony and obtaining asylum in Germany.
 The earliest known example was Wolfgang Müller, who fled in 1966 and first exposed the atrocities that occurred within the colony.
 Müller obtained German citizenship and worked for a newspaper, soon becoming an activist in Germany against the leaders of Colonia Dignidad.
 He eventually became the president of a foundation dedicated to the support of Schäfer's victims in Chile.

 In 1967, Schäfer freed another inhabitant of the colony, Heinz Kuhn, who confirmed the allegations previously made by Müller, and provided more information on abuses.
 However, these first allegations were rejected by politicians and were emphatically denied due to their ties with the management of the Colony in their preparation of the military coup of September 11, 1973, as demonstrated later in Chilean court cases.

 In 1988, Georg and Lotti Packmor escaped and testified in a parliamentary hearing in Bonn, Germany, that German citizens were forced to live in the enclave against their will.